 For those who care for loved ones with chronic obstructive pulmonary disease (COPD), the daily physical and mental challenges can be overwhelming.
 According to the Pew Research Center, there are currently 40.4 million unpaid caregivers in the U.S. with 9 out of 10 of these caregivers providing care to an aging relative—usually parents.
-As the baby boomer generation continues to age and become the fastest growing demographic segment in the U.S., it has become clear that the younger generation (Generation X) has had to step up to in order to accommodate the changing health of their family and loved ones.
+As the baby boomer generation continues to age and become the fastest growing demographic segment in the U.S., it has become clear that the younger generation (Generation X) has had to step up in order to accommodate the changing health of their family and loved ones.
 Although reactions to the necessity of caregiving can be mixed, with aging patients feeling as though they may be a burden to their loved ones and loved ones feeling compelled to help despite the physical and mental toll, caregivers often feel the brunt of this assistance.
 In many cases, caregivers can feel overwhelmed and just need a little support.

-With your health in mind, the Lung Institute is here to give a helping hand with our 5 Leading COPD FAQS for Caregivers.
+With your health in mind, the Lung Health Institute is here to give a helping hand with our 5 Leading COPD FAQS for Caregivers.

 COPD FAQs for Caregivers